Today's Articles

 Also in 1965, Shepp released Fire Music, which included the first signs of his developing political consciousness and increasingly Afrocentric orientation.
 The album took its title from a ceremonial African music tradition and included a reading of an elegy for Malcolm X. Shepp's 1967 The Magic of Ju-Ju also took its name from African musical traditions.
 The music was strongly rooted in African music, featuring an African percussion ensemble.
 At this time, many Black jazz artists were increasingly influenced by various continental African cultural and musical traditions; along with Pharoah Sanders, Shepp was at the forefront of this movement.

 Shepp also writes for theater; his works include The Communist (1965) and Lady Day: A Musical Tragedy (1972).
 In 1971, Shepp was recruited to the University of Massachusetts Amherst by Randolph Bromery, beginning a 30-year career as a professor of music.
-Shepp's first two courses were entitled "Revolutionary Concepts in African-American Music" and "Black Musician in the Theater ."Shepp was also a professor of African American Studies at SUNY in Buffalo, New York.
-In the late 1970s and beyond, Shepp's career went between various old territories and various new ones.
+Shepp's first two courses were "Revolutionary Concepts in African-American Music" and "Black Musician in the Theater ."Shepp was also a professor of African American Studies at SUNY in Buffalo, New York.
+In the late 1970s and beyond, Shepp's career went between various old and new territories.

 To Become a musician or Singer